-Trial design: Multicentre, blinded, stratified, randomised placebo-controlled trial (with internal pilot and integrated economic evaluation).
-Strata are defined as (1) infants born < 28 weeks of gestation (who can be consented up to 3 months post EDD) (preterm stratum) and (2) infants born at \geq 35 weeks of gestation receiving therapeutic hypothermia for HIE (who can be consented up to EDD plus 28 days) (HIE stratum).
+Trial design: Multicentre, blinded, stratified, randomised controlled trial (with internal pilot and integrated economic evaluation).
+Strata are defined as (1) infants born < 28 weeks of gestation (and up to 3 months post EDD) (preterm stratum) and (2) infants born at ≥ 35 weeks of gestation receiving therapeutic hypothermia for HIE (and up to EDD plus 28 days) (HIE stratum).